dhityl/computer-graphics/README.md

 # computer-graphics

-Various computer graphics algorithms written in python.
+Various computer graphics algorithms taught in the IOE syllabus.

-Uses pygame, datetime.